On Prof. Horikawa

 > List of Major Publications

-Now he is President of the Japanese Association for Environmental Sociology.
+Now he is President of the Japanese Association for Environmental Sociology, and a member of the Editorial Board,

 M.A. in sociology, Keio University, Tokyo, Japan